doannamthai/ServerSide-Online-Marketplace/README.md

 ## Examples

- For convinience, all examples for `HTTP Requests` will be demonstrated by using `POST` method to server `https://serverside-os-api.herokuapp.com/graphql` or your localhost (if you have already cloned this repository) on `localhost:8000/graphql`
+ For convenience, all examples for `HTTP Requests` will be demonstrated using `POST` method to server `https://serverside-os-api.herokuapp.com/graphql` or your localhost (if you have already cloned this repository) on `localhost:8000/graphql`

+ Note that, for output type models, you can display one or many attributes by listing the name of attribute.

  #### List all products and display the count:
  #### On GraphiQL IDE: